 There’s no better feeling than being part of a team that works together.
 Shared goals are the bond and the glue that holds it all together is mutual respect and collaboration.

-But the fact is, your team is made up of people who have different personalities, different levels of experience, and the come from different backgrounds.
+But the fact is, your team is made up of people who have different personalities, and different levels of experience, and they come from different backgrounds.
 And while these differences can bring a lot to a business in many ways, when these differences become divisions, this is a problem.

 Whether your team has divided itself up into younger staff versus older staff, or sales staff versus techie staff, there’s a danger of an ‘us versus them’ mentality developing which can harm the business.
 Both sides do important jobs but this is often not acknowledged and groups can end up working against each other instead of working together to meet business goals.